 - To make the move a bit more intense and challenging, hold a 5-10lbs weighted ball in both hands.
-If you do this pay close attention that you maintain proper position of the spine and head.
+If you do this pay close attention you maintain the proper position of the spine and head.

-With continued practice of this move the body will move through the exercise in a fluid motion rather than choppy and imbalanced.
+With continued practice of this move, the body will move through the exercise in a fluid motion rather than choppy and imbalanced.
 By keeping your ribs pulled in, you’ll notice a difference in how your midsection looks, and you’ll start to develop a smaller waistline and feel your back open up.

 The midsection will feel tighter and you will feel as if you are standing taller with your shoulders back.
-The firm and tight feeling that you will begin to notice is all around the midsection from the front to the back.
+The firm and tight feeling that you will begin to notice are all around the midsection from the front to the back.